The London Consortium 11+ (11 plus) exam will be in the CEM format.

 This pack contains plenty of practice for various question types that crop up frequently in CEM exams.
 These include questions that assess a student’s grasp of synonyms and antonyms as well as other formats such as shuffled sentences and contextual cloze.

 These packs focus on multiple-choice comprehension, which will feature in the CEM 11+ London Consortium Test.
 There are 15 comprehension tests included in each pack.
-Pack 1 focuses on classical fiction and Pack 2 focuses on Non-Fiction.
+Pack 1 focuses on classical fiction, Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.

 CEM 11+ exams, such as the 11 plus London Consortium Test, focus heavily on assessing a child’s vocabulary.
 These packs each introduce 200 words within context, helping students to improve both their vocabulary and spelling.
 This will prove useful for the Verbal Reasoning section of the exam.
 Pack 2 is designed to be more challenging than Pack 1.